MrPeanutButters/Resume/README.md

 # 📄 Chris Bebawy — Resume & Portfolio

 Welcome!
 This repository contains my **up-to-date resume, cover letter, and homelab documentation**.
-I’m a cybersecurity professional with 15+ years of enterprise IT experience and hands-on SOC expertise through a self-built homelab.
+I’m a cybersecurity professional with 15+ years of enterprise IT experience and hands-on cybersecurity expertise through a self-built homelab.

 ---